-Marriage Terminations and Marriage Dissolutions involve the cessation of a marriage relationship.
-Both of these case categories are further broken down for caseload reporting purposes depending on whether the married couple seeking a divorce or dissolution has any children.
+Marriage terminations and marriage dissolutions involve the cessation of a marriage relationship.
+Both of these case categories are broken down further for caseload reporting purposes, depending on whether the married couple seeking a divorce or dissolution has any children.

 Post-Decree Case Types